 - Search in the Code42 console for this GUID to determine which user and device has not been backing up.

-- Verify that the Code42 app is running on the user device, and that the device is configured properly to back up to the Code42 cloud.
-If necessary, troubleshoot the Code42 app on the endpoint device.
+- Verify that the Code42 agent is running on the user device, and that the device is configured properly to back up to the Code42 cloud.
+If necessary, troubleshoot the Code42 agent on the endpoint device.

 Alternatively, if you wish to adjust the warning threshold for receiving this alert, edit the settings for the organization associated with the device:

 - Select Administration > Environment > Organizations.